Ruthvik3414/Dynamic-Array-Multiplication/README.md

 using namespace std;

+/**
+ * @brief Multiplies each element of the first array by each element of the second array.
+ * @param arr1 The first array (read-only).
+ * @param size1 The number of elements in the first array.
+ * @param arr2 The second array (read-only).
+ * @param size2 The number of elements in the second array.
+ * @return A pointer to a new dynamically allocated array containing the products.
+ */
 int *apply_all(const int *const arr1, size_t size1, const int *const arr2, size_t size2) {
     int *new_array {};

-    new_array = new int[size1 * size2];
+    // Dynamically allocate a new array on the heap with a size of size1 * size2. new_array = new int[size1 * size2];

     int position{0};
-    for(size_t i{0}; i < size2; ++i) {
+    // Nested loops to multiply each element of arr1 by each element of arr2. for(size_t i{0}; i < size2; ++i) {
         for(size_t j{0}; j < size1; ++j) {
-            new_array[position] = arr1[j] * arr2[i];
+            // Store the product in the new array. new_array[position] = arr1[j] * arr2[i];
+            // Increment the position for the next element.
             ++position;
         }
     }
     return new_array;
 }

+/**
+ * @brief Prints the elements of an array.
+ * @param arr A pointer to the array (read-only).
+ * @param size The number of elements in the array.
+ */
 void print(const int *const arr, size_t size) {
     cout << "[ ";
     for(size_t i{0}; i < size; ++i)